Losant/losant-rest-js/docs/files.md

-# Application Keys Actions
+# Files Actions

-Details on the various actions that can be performed on the Application Keys resource, including the expected parameters and the potential responses.
+Details on the various actions that can be performed on the Files resource, including the expected parameters and the potential responses.

 ##### Contents